 FULL-TIME EQUIVALENT (FTE) - For each type of Clinical Services Provider, report the time in FTEs that these providers are involved in the direct provision of Title X-funded services (i.e., engaged in a family planning encounter).
 A full-time equivalent (FTE) of 1.0 describes staff who, individually or as a group, work the equivalent of full time for 1 year.
 Each agency defines the number of hours for "full-time" work and may define it differently for different positions.
 For example, a physician hired as a full-time employee (i.e., 1.0 FTE) may be required to work only 36 hours per week.
 FTEs for positions with different time expectations, especially clinicians, should be calculated based on the organization's established base for that position.
 In addition, FTEs are adjusted for part-time work or for part-year employment.
 In an organization that has a 40-hour workweek (2,080 hours/year), a person who works 20 hours per week (i.e., 50% time) is reported as "0.5 FTE."
 Thus, a physician working 36 hours per week would be considered 1.0 FTE, and a physician working 18 hours per week would be considered 0.5 FTE, regardless of whether other employees work 40-hour weeks.
 FTE is also based on the part of the year that the employee works.
 An employee who works full time for 4 months out of the year would be reported as "0.33 FTE" (i.e., 4 months divided by 12 months).

 QUESTIONS ABOUT TABLE 13

-1. QUESTION - Is Table 13 different from the previous FPAR?
+1. QUESTION - Is Table 13 different from the previous version of the table in the Title X FPAR Forms and Instructions (Reissued January 2021)?